 Online filing of annual returns in relation to UK tax-advantaged and non-tax advantaged plans or arrangements

-The requirements catch all options and equity incentive awards granted to, and shares acquired by, UK employees by reason of their employment.
+The requirements catch all options and equity incentive awards granted to, and shares acquired by, UK employees by reason of their employment, they also catch the cancellation of existing equity incentive awards and certain other events.
 Reporting may also be required in respect of non-UK resident employees who carry out work duties in the UK.

 The requirements apply to both UK and non-UK companies.